Fortified Roof Cost Houston 2026

 The Catch: Texas Discounts Are Voluntary

 This is the single most important thing to understand about Texas insurance.
-Unlike Alabama--where the state mandates the Fortified discount--Texas makes carriers file their discount structures voluntarily.
-Not every carrier offers the same percentage, and some smaller or surplus-lines carriers don't offer a discount at all.
+The discount, accepted test standard, labeling, and paperwork are carrier-specific.
+Not every carrier offers the same percentage, and some smaller or surplus-lines carriers may not offer a meaningful credit.

 Documentation You Must Have